When Disaster Strikes, Every Second Counts

 Our custom-made disaster relief tents give families a safe place to recover and sleep at night following a disaster.

-Our sturdy green ShelterBoxes are designed for people who have lost everything and contain a set of aid items.
-The contents differ depending on the disaster and the climate, but items such as tents, solar lights, water storage and purification equipment, thermal blankets and cooking utensils help start the process of creating a home.
+You can provide everything a family needs to recover.
+The contents of a full shelter package differ depending on the disaster and the climate, but items such as tents, solar lights, water storage and purification equipment, thermal blankets and cooking utensils help start the process of creating a home.

 What your support can do